 In HAPS operations, extension of the maximum TA value could be considered to extend the maximum allowed cell size, especially for high numerology.

 In satellite operations, it is expected that the network can take into account the common propagation delay.
-To extend the maximum cell size, different approaches can be considered, such as:
+To extend the maximum cell size, different approaches can be studied further.

-Extension of the maximum TA value

-TA value directly calculated by UE, based on the knowledge of its position

 7.3.5 Propagation channel